vfadlan/fireporter/README.md

 Fireporter is a third-party app for Firefly III, it uses Firefly's API to download your financial records and process it to a PDF file.

-## 🚀 Releases
+## 🚀 Installation

-Download the latest version here: [Fireporter Latest Version](https://github.com/vFadlan011/fireporter/releases/latest)
+Download the latest Fireporter version here: [Fireporter Latest Version](https://github.com/vFadlan011/fireporter/releases/latest)

+### MacOs ARM (M1, M2, etc.) (Build from Source)
+Fireporter currently does not offer pre-built binaries for MacOS ARM architecture.
+You must build the application from the source code.
+[Guide on building Fireporter binaries](build.md)

 ## 📋 Requirements
 - Firefly III version 6.x.x